National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 #### Vocabulary Updates

 As stated above, source vocabularies change.
-For instance, at the start of the pandemic, there were no ICD10 codes for “COVID-19 infection”, and therefore, there were no OMOP vocabulary codes for it and, therefore, no N3C codes.
+For instance, at the start of the pandemic, there were no ICD10 codes for "COVID-19 infection", and therefore, there were no OMOP vocabulary codes for it and, therefore, no N3C codes.
 When we need a code, but there is none in the OMOP vocabulary, we create a _local code_.
 When the OMOP vocabulary team releases a newer,  relevant code to replace the local code, the Enclave attempts to contact everyone who has employed the local code, notifying them of the change.